Thursday, January 29, 2026

 Camille is trapped in a marriage with a narcissist and controlling top lawyer, Ben.
 Aubrey is a bartender, orphaned from an early age following the death of her parents in a car accident.
 Desperate to find a serious reason to divorce Ben, Camille finds Aubrey´s name and number scribbled on a napkin and suspects an affair.
 But as she swaps identity with Aubrey for few hours, Ben is killed and the overwhelming maze of lies and delusions with unseen consequences is shaking the glamorous ground of Camille´s life.

-I personally appreciated that although the pace is fast, there is enough space left for character and ambiance development, so typical both socially and culturally to the South of the USA.
+I personally appreciated that although the pace is relatively fast - in sync with the requirements of a murder investigation - , there is enough space left for character and ambiance developments, so typical both socially and culturally to the American South.

 A recommended read if you are looking for an elaborated and suspenseful crime story.